-The reference 10 provides the safety guidelines for nuclear power sources in space.
+The safety guidelines for nuclear power sources in space are provided in numerous documents [10].
 Space and nuclear safety experts from "big ESA member states" are drafting a technically sound European framework that:

-- Provides a predictable, efficient, "workable" process for ESA missions

-- Addresses the main concerns of participating member states,

-- Takes advantage of the existing European nuclear safety expertise and experience gained on the subject in US and Russia

-- Provides a technically sound basis for an early decision on processes, roles and responsibilities
+- o Provides a predictable, efficient, "workable" process for ESA missions, - o Addresses the main concerns of participating member states, - o Takes advantage of the existing European nuclear safety expertise and experience gained on the subject in US and Russia, - Provides a technically sound basis for an early decision on processes, roles and responsibilities.